 The recommended dosage is 200µg daily of chromium picolinate.

-Prioritising your overall nutrition will help far more than any individual supplement, but supplements can certainly provide some value.
-Supplementation is not necessary but they can help address certain symptoms under specific circumstances.
+Prioritising your overall nutrition will help far more than any individual supplement, but supplements can undoubtedly provide some value.
+Supplementation is unnecessary, but it can help address certain symptoms under specific circumstances.
 It is certainly worth looking into and considering whether they could possibly be of benefit for you.